When using computers in the labs around campus, be sure that you protect your account by understanding how to fully log out of all applications.

 If you do not have your usual Duo device, use your backup device or your

 If you have enrolled a landline to your Duo authentication method, you ca

 Background China (Mainland/People's Republic of China) has implemented technologies to regulate the Internet domestically.

 This article applies to international employees as well as traveling students, faculty, and staff.
 You can use Duo authentication when traveling internationally*, even without WiFi or cellular service.

 After enrolling a mobile device to use for authentication, you have two ways to authentica

 Anyone with a UMN Internet ID can use Duo two-factor authentication for all University sign-in pages.

-Certain Departmental Pools, and starting September 16, 2020 both General Access Full and Split Tunnel VPN pools will require Two Factor Authentication (2FA) through
+Certain Departmental Pools and - as of January 4th, 2021 - Full Tunnel VPN require Two Factor Authentication (2FA) through

 If you have tried connecting to WiFi and are still having connectivity issues, do